cropsinsilico/yggdrasil/docs/source/getting_started.rst

 -----------------------

 Models can get input from or send output to files via input and output channels.
-To do so |cis_interface| provides several useful functions for interfacing with these channels.
+To do so |yggdrasil| provides several useful functions for interfacing with these channels.
 In the example below, the model receives input from a channel named 'input' and sends output to a channel named 'output'.